 Deutsche Hypo's social commitment is based on the principles of stability, continuity and reliability, which is why the projects it facilitates are generally geared towards the long term.
-This means that the tenets such as the Compliance quidelines, the ethical principles and the rules for the responsible management of the company's affairs (Corporate Governance) are adhered to.
+This means that the tenets such as the Compliance quidelines, the Code of Conduct and the rules for the responsible management of the company's affairs (Corporate Governance) are adhered to.